abhinav-bohra/CoeuSearch/README.md

 ## Future Work
 > - Extend this tool to a multi-modal search engine that supports image, audio and video data by utilising Vision Transformers and Automatic Speech Recognition.
-> - Enable multilingual search queriesBy by using pre-trained language models like mBERT and XLM
+> - Enable multilingual search queries by using pre-trained language models like mBERT and XLM
 > - Improve inference speed by using ![Efficient Nearest Neighbor Search for Cross-Encoder Models using Matrix Factorization](https://github.com/iesl/anncur) for semantic similarity

 ## Contributing